icub-tech-iit/documentation/docs/icub_operating_systems/icubos/jetpack.md

       - Target operating system: *Linux Jetpack `jetpack_ver`*.
    2. Check that everything is selected and continue
    3. The SDKManager will ask the user password to download all the components and it will install them into a local folder on the host (~12Gb of free space required); Remember, this is the password of the local Ubuntu host, not the Jetson Xavier.
-   4. After the download, the SDK Manager will be ready to flash the OS image on the Xavier; **Do not preceed further!** Press SKIP to abort the installation and quit from the SDK Manager
+   4. After the installation, the SDK Manager will be ready to flash the OS image on the Xavier; **Do not preceed further!** Press SKIP to abort the operation and quit from the SDK Manager
 3. Download the ConnectTech board support package from the [official website](https://connecttech.com/product/quark-carrier-nvidia-jetson-xavier-nx/): under Downloads click on the bsp you need, it will be downloaded as `.tgz` archive.
 4. At this point the `sdkManager` should have created a folder tree in `~/nvidia` containing all the files needed for the flash.
 Copy the `.tgz` package downloaded from Connectech website into `~/nvidia/nvidia_sdk/JetPack_<jetpack_ver>_Linux_<board_type>/Linux_for_Tegra/`
 5. Extract the BSP: `tar -xzf CTI-<*>.tgz`